ABOUT

 Our Solution

-The Right Game:
+The Right Game: Basketball

 The Unity Games are not about basketball, but basketball is the means to reach out to the youth in the community.
 Participants are distributed onto teams to assure that each team is diverse and equal in abilities.
 The Unity Games are a two-day marathon of scheduled activities — basketball games, workshops, contests, and meals — that lay a foundation for the participants to get to know each other and to bridge the divide on their own.

-6th, 7th & 8th Graders
+The Right Age: 6th, 7th & 8th Graders

 6th, 7th and 8th graders are on the cusp of thinking independently, but are still malleable.
 Because they are still in intermediate school, they have not yet been exposed to as much negative stereotyping as those in high school.
 Individually and as a group, they are more open to positive experiences when presented in an interesting way.

-The Right Staff:
+The Right Staff: Diverse & Inspiring

 The Details

-The Unity Games Span One Full Weekend Each Year.
+The Unity Games Span One Full Weekend Each Year

-- 6th, 7th and 8th grade boys and girls who enjoy basketball and want an exciting experience.
+6th, 7th, and 8th grade boys and girls who enjoy basketball and want an exciting experience.

-What happens during the games?
+What happens during the the Unity Games?

 - Basketball games, clinics, and contests